Dryland Training Exercises for Butterfly

 • The front of their feet should be on the floor in a pointed (plantar flexion) position.

-• The Y straight arm lift, the swimmer should fully extend their arms past their head and position them in an over shoulder-width apart position, forming a Y shape.
+• In the Y straight arm lift, the swimmer should fully extend their arms past their head and position them in an over shoulder-width apart position, forming a Y shape.

 The straight arm Y lift - overview, a great dryland training exercise for butterfly